domain80/ping/README.md

 ## 🛣️ Roadmap

 - **v0.1 - MVP**
-    - User signup/sign-in (Google and Github sign in only)
+    - ✅ User signup/sign-in (Google and Github sign in only)
-    - Workspace and team management
+    - Workspace and project management
     - Kanban-style board and list view
     - Basic task creation, assignment and
     - Real-time chat and threads